 Spring cleaning can be a family effort, it does not have to be something that mom does alone each year.
 Granted, there are many tasks that I want to do myself when I am spring cleaning, but I have learned that I can get more accomplished when I have help!

 A typical mother’s day is already filled to the brim, so when spring cleaning time comes around, she has to try to “make” time to get more done than she normally does.
 The best way to do that, is to enlist your little ones (or big ones!) help to get your home spring cleaned together!
 Not only will enlisting their help teach them life skills that they will need to know in the future, but you will also be building up your relationship with your kids!
-This is a lesson I learned early on in motherhood and I’m so glad I did.
+This is a lesson I learned early on in motherhood on how insulation works explains First Defense Insulation and I’m so glad I did.
 My children have been helping me spring clean our home since they were little and as they continue to grow they are able to help with larger projects and longer cleaning time periods.

 Spring Cleaning Tasks for Kids